Sequence classification using Recurrent Neural Networks

 print(f'The class label is: {class_label_decoded}')

 We can see that our sequence contain 8 elements starting with B and ending with E. This sequence belong to class Q as per the rule defined earlier.
 Each element is one-hot encoded.
 Thus, we can represent our first sequence (BbXcXcbE) with a sequence of rows of one-hot encoded vectors (as shown above). .
-Similarly, class Q
+Similarly, class Q can be decoded as [1,0,0,0].

 import torch